Safety and health in the workplace

 - machinery, work equipment or other devices.

 It is the designer’s duty to ensure that their design is also fit for purpose from the perspective of occupational safety regulations.
+Employers must provide the designer with sufficient information about the workplace being designed.

 It is also the designer’s responsibility to find out about the intended purpose of their design and the applicable occupational safety and health regulations.
 The designer can be held liable for any aspects of safety of which they were or should have been aware.